MerlinB/bitcoinobjects.org/src/docs/index.md

 ## Rules

 1. All on-chain information is divided into objects, where every object is addressable by a unique identifier.
-2. All content of an object must consist key-value pairs where a key is a reference to an object and a value is one or more object references or utf-8-readable Strings.
+2. All content of an object must consist key-value pairs where a key is a [BSVURI](bsvuri) reference to an object and a value is one or more object references or utf-8-readable Strings.
 3. Keys of an object must be unique for this object.

-## Getting started
+## Abstract

 Every object is defined in relation to other objects.
 Objects are created by providing at least one key-value pair where a key is a reference to an object as well.

 `OP_RETURN <key> <value>`

-This is analogous and compatible to the already common Bitcom convention of `OP_RETURN <protocol> <variable>`.
+This is analogous and compatible to the already common Bitcom convention:

+`OP_RETURN <protocol> <variable>`

 Another valid analogy for objects are functions: `OP_RETURN <function> <argument 1> ...`, but we will get into that later.